Victoria School: Victoria Challenge

 Started in July 1987, the Victoria Challenge, conducted every four years, allows classes to identify tasks that will contribute to the school.
 The "challenge" itself is for classes to carefully plan their task and pledge to complete it within 24 hours.
 Special T-shirts have been designed for every Victoria Challenge since its inception.
 Past challenges have included creating miniature clay figurines, folding 3D origami eagles to hang in the library, drawing floor murals, and creating an "Arts Nook" in the corner of the school, complete with books and a piano.
-The latest Victoria Challenge was held on 23 June 2023 to 24 June 2023.
+The latest Victoria Challenge was held from 23 June 2023 to 24 June 2023.

 Overseas exchange programmes

 Victoria School has established ties with schools abroad to promote Singaporean education and exchange ideas.

-As part of the initiative to improve bilateral education links between Singapore and Malaysia, Victoria School has been linked up with Penang Free School, Malaysia by the Ministry of Education.
+As part of the initiative to improve bilateral education links between Singapore and Malaysia, Victoria School has been linked up with Penang Free School, Malaysia, by the Ministry of Education.
 Other schools with which Victoria School has bilateral exchange programmes include Hebei Baoding Yizhong, English School Attached to Guangdong University of Foreign Studies, Beijing Sanfan Zhongxue and Nan Hai Zhi Xin Zhongxue (all in the People's Republic of China), Modern School of Vasant Vihar (India), University of Griffith (Australia) and Sultan Omar Ali Saiffudin High School (Brunei).